 Population genomics in unicellular eukaryotes

 Unicellular eukaryotes represent organisms with a unique set of characteristics that allow us to sample entirely new parameter spaces in population genetics.
 Freeliving unicellular organisms can have large effective population sizes, have been shown in many species to lack population structure despite being cosmopolitan, have varying levels of inbreeding and usually have extremely compact genomes.
 In addition, despite the fact that unicellular eukaryotes comprise the most phylogenetic diversity, and are members of all eukaryotic kingdoms, they are highly understudied.
-We performed nuclear and mitochondrial population genomics in five species of Paramecium.
-We found that Paramecium species exhibit one of the highest levels of diversity, no world-wide population structure, and direct purifying selection is pervasive across their compact nuclear genomes.
+We performed nuclear and mitochondrial population genomics in five species of Paramecium and found that direct purifying selection is pervasive across their extremely compact nuclear genomes.
 Our study highlights the lack of neutral markers for demographic inference in such compact genomes.
 Here is the published work:

 The Paramecium species offer a particularly interesting system in which to study the evolution of mitochondrial genomes as Paramecium cells are more mitochondria rich than mammalian and yeast cells, and possibly undergo no bottleneck during cell division suggesting a large population size.
 The mitochondria also appear to exist as independent structural units and do not undergo fusion, unlike the constant flux of organelle fusion and fission in other metazoan mitochondrial populations and are thought to not be exchanged between parental cells during conjugation.
 In concordance, using population-genomic data we found a complete lack of recombination in their mitochondria, and showed that mitochondrial genomes experience similar or stronger efficacy of purifying selection than the recombining nucleus.
 We also demonstrated how changes in mutation spectra between species may have contributed to changes in nucleotide composition of the mitochondrial genome across these lineages.
 Here is the published manuscript: